The rhythm in American and Cuban music.

 Two dotted quarter notes in 3/4 time signature

 On the other end, syncopation in the cross-beat hemiola happens at the beat level: straight notes are played as triplets.
-Notated usually as straight octave notes (with the indication “shuffle feel”), the swing translates two straight octave notes into eighth note triplets, as shown below here.
+Notated usually as straight eighth notes (with the indication “shuffle feel”), the swing translates two straight eighth notes into eighth note triplets, as shown below here.

 And this is how it sounds a shuffle, compared to straight eighth notes.

 From a general perspective, cross-rhythm syncopation is at the root of Cuban music, while cross-beat ensured the success of US music during the last century.

 But why Cuba and US developed such a different rhythmic perspective in music?
 Let’s look at some historic data:

 the ignominious Atlantic Slave Trade brought to the Americas peoples from different regions of Africa, and therefore with a different music heritage.
 Considering only the big numbers of this forced migration, the slave trade in Cuba involved primarily people from the Congo region (and secondarily the Yoruba population), while in the US the black population traces its origins to the northern region of Sudan, converted to Islam centuries ago.